/ Biology Department

 kindervater@hope.edu

-To visit the museum in person, go to the A. Paul Schaap Science Center, room 1040.
+The museum is located at the A. Paul Schaap Science Center, room 1040.

 Nature Preserve